Classical string solutions in Non-Relativistic AdS$_5\times$S$^5$: Closed and Twisted sectors: Non-relativistic AdS S string theory

 where $\hat{A} = 0, ... , d-1$ is decomposed into $A= 0, 1$ (longitudinal) and $a = 2, ..., d-1$ (transverse).
 We will refer to the set $\{\tau_{\mu}{}^A, m_{\mu}{}^A, e_{\mu}{}^a\}$ as Newton-Cartan data.
 In our case, it turns out to be

 The transverse vielbeine $e_{\mu}{}^a$ extracted from the Maurer-Cartan 1-form in these coordinates do not appear in this diagonal form \cite{Fontanella:2021hcb}.
 Here we performed an additional local rotation in the transverse space to write them in this form.
+The coordinates $t$ and $z_1$ are longitudinal time-like and space-like directions, respectively\footnote{In the sense that their associated vector fields $k = \partial_t$ and $\ell = \partial_{z_1}$ satisfy the conditions